Kitchen flooring answer

-Kitchen Flooring with Natural Cork
+Kitchen Cork Flooring

 Is cork right for kitchen flooring ?
 Through today’s technology, cork is enjoying its “Second Renaissance” as a flooring material.
 Yet the old myths, born mostly out of the ‘70s, still abound: Never use cork as the kitchen flooring.
 This mantra, most common among long-time contractors, is no longer applicable.